1hiking/SimpleTheme/readme.md

 - If you add a new section and delete it while executing `hugo serve` it won't remove it from the navigation bar

-- If you add a \\\_index.md, it will refuse to load.
+- If you add a \\\_index.md inside a content section, it will refuse to load.
   Currently this behavior is somewhat expected since they redirect to only lists.

 ## Theme parameters